wendahere/GoGetter/Journal.md

 #### Dispensing mechanism

+After doing further research, we decided to move our focus away from springs for the dispensing mechanism.
+This is because, we have found out that the springs we need have to be custom manufcatured, which means that they are expensive and not easily obtainable.
+We didn't want this as we wanted the standard parts that could be easily bought off the shelf, and require little to zero adjustments/machining.
+This is so, if any part fail during operation, GOS could easily maintain the machines by themselves, by ordering a replacement part online and replacing said part.
+Therefore, instead of using springs, we decided to switch to either using a threaded rod or lead screw driven by a stepper motor to dispense the prize instead.
+It still keeps the original design concept (prizes are hooked onto a rod).
+We also found that it will be easier for GOS to maintain the machine in the long run.
+Furthermore, the overall cost would be cheaper too.

+However, to implement this design, GOS has to compromise, which is to pack the prizes into a bag, and tie it with a string that has a loop at the end, which will be hooked onto the lead screw or threaded rod to be dispensed.
+The reason why this step is necessary, it's because the threads on the rod are thin and narrow, and if a hook is used, the prizes will easily slide off the rod, should anyone rock and shake the vending machine.
+Fortunately, this wouldn't be too much additional work for GOS, as they will also need to include the class tokens with the prizes as well.

-Since we decided to use lead screw/threaded rod for our dispensing mechanism, we need to know how the mechanism would work.
+As we decided to use lead screw/threaded rod for our dispensing mechanism, we needed to know how the mechanism would work.
 After conducting some research, we came out with 3 designs.

 - Design 1: Connecting the lead screw/threaded rod to stepper motor using a coupling
 	- ![Design 1](https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/Design%201.jpg)